SDI-SoftwareDefinedInverter/TAPAS/README.md

 board.
 To prevent this effect, limit the rate of change in motor velocity, use a battery instead of a DC power supply or invest in a current sink
 (breaking chopper).

+Q: My motor is making some noise but does not start turning during the identification procedure from the examples.

+A: Slightly increase the supply voltage for the TAPAS-board and retry the identification of your motor.
+Never exceed 48V supply voltage as this will damage or even destroy your board!
+Also check the current rating of your motor again and make sure you have set it correctly.

+Q: I get an overcurrent protection message during motor identification.

+A: If this happens once, just retry the identification procedure.
+If this happens permanently, check your current rating again.
+Always keep in mind that the curent sensors on TAPAS can only measure +-30A at their maximum.

 ## 6. REFERENCES

 The following documents can be helpful in developing with TAPAS: